Estar27/Data_Analytics_and_Visualization_Project/README.md

 - **Sentiment** (Sentiment associated with the reaction, e.g., positive, negative, neutral)
 - **ReactionScore** (Numerical score representing the reaction)

-## Tools
+## Tools and Techniques
-- **Excel** - Data Cleanning, Analysis and Visualization [Download here](https://microsoft.com)
+- **Excel** - Using various excel features including filters, Vlookup, Pivot table and built custom charts.
+[Download here](https://microsoft.com)
-- **Power point** - Creating a presentation [Download here](https://microsoft.com)
+- **Power point** - Using canva, design tools to create a presentation [Download here](https://microsoft.com)

 ## Data Cleaning/Preparation
 In the initial data preparation phase, we performed the following tasks:
-1. Data loading and inspection.
+- Data loading and inspection.
-2. Handling null values and duplicates.
+- Handling null values and duplicates.
-3. Data cleaning and formatting of Data types
+- Data cleaning and formatting of Data types

 ## Data Modelling
 At this phase, the following steps were made:
-1. Merging the reactiontypes dataset with the reaction data using the merge function from the Power Editor.
+- Merging the reactiontypes dataset with the reaction data using the merge function from the Power Editor.
-2. Further integrated the combined dataset with the Content dataset to create a comprehensive data structure.
+-  Further integrated the combined dataset with the Content dataset to create a comprehensive data structure.
-3. Eliminated unnecessary columns from the complete dataset to enhance focus and reduce complexity.
+- Eliminated unnecessary columns from the complete dataset to enhance focus and reduce complexity.

 ## Exploratory Data Analysis
 EDA involved exploring the comprehensive content dataset to answer key questions, such as: